 George Pavlopoulos (1980)

-George Pavlopoulos was born in Athens, Greece in 1980.
-He is the author of three novels, 300 Kelvin in the Afternoon (2007), Steam (2011), and The Limit and the Wave (2014), as well as several travelogues.
-His second novel "Steam" is in the permanent collection of Yale, Harvard, Princeton, and Columbia libraries.
-George is also a dedicated street photographer, presenting part of his work on his Instagram account.
+George Pavlopoulos was born in Athens in 1980.
+He is the author of three novels, 300 Kelvin in the Afternoon (2007), Steam (2011) and The Limit and the Wave (2014).
+He has also written a collection of short stories, As Far Away from Home as You Can Get, which is forthcoming in 2019.
+An extended excerpt from his first novel was featured in New York-based online translation venue, InTranslation.
+His second novel Steam is in the permanent collection of Yale, Harvard, Princeton, and Columbia libraries.
+George has also written several travelogues, including the highly praised travel blog series, Letters to Barbara and is a dedicated street photographer, presenting part of his work on his widely popular Instagram account.
 He currently lives in Berlin.

 - 300 Kelvin in the Afternoon, (novel) Alexandria Publications, 2007